-self is configured with a URI to the resource created by the SCEF for the request
+self is configured with a URI to the resource created by the SCEF for the request.

 monitoringEventReport may be included if a monitoring event report is available.

 See clause 8.3 for a list of possible error scenarios and error handling options for the IN-CSE.